MaximilianHagelstam/postgres-node-starter/README.md

 2. Clone this repo using `git clone --depth=1 https://github.com/MaximilianHagelstam/ts-node-starter.git <YOUR_PROJECT_NAME>`
 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.
 4. Make a `.env` it the root of your project as per `.env.example`.
-5. Run `npm install` to install dependencies.
+5. Run `yarn install` to install dependencies.
-6. Run `npm run build` to compile the example app.
+6. Run `yarn run build` to compile the example app.
-7. Run `npm start` to start the example app.
+7. Run `yarn start` to start the example app.

 ## Features